Surfshark Review 2021 – It’s Affordable, But Is it Safe and Fast?

 Surfshark Warrant Canary

-If you don’t know, a warrant canary is basically a small document that informs customers of National Security Letters, Gag Orders, and any Warrants that the provider has received to date.
+If you don’t know, a warrant canary is basically a small document informing customers of National Security Letters, Gag Orders, and Warrants that the provider has received to date.

 0 National Security letters;